clevergo/views/README.md

 BenchmarkCacheView_RenderPartial-12       316054              3750 ns/op
 ```

-The benchmark is base on the [example](example) that mentioned above, the result is depended on how complicated template is.
+The benchmark is base on the [example](example) that mentioned above, the result is depended on how complicated the template is.